Titus: Succession

-Vespasian died of an infection on 23 or 24 June 79 AD, and was immediately succeeded by his son Titus.
+Vespasian died of an infection on 23 or 24 June AD 79, and was immediately succeeded by his son Titus.
 He was the first Roman emperor to come to the throne after his own biological father.
 As Pharaoh of Egypt, Titus adopted the titulary Autokrator Titos Kaisaros Hununefer Benermerut ("Emperor Titus Caesar, the perfect and popular youth").
-Because of his many (alleged) vices, many Romans feared that he would be another Nero.
-Against those expectations, however, Titus proved to be an effective emperor and was well loved by the population, who praised him highly when they found that he possessed the greatest virtues, instead of vices.
+Suetonius says that Titus's competence and virtuous behavior were a relief to the many Romans who had heard disreputable rumors about his private life and feared that he would emulate Nero.

 One of his first acts as emperor was to order a halt to trials based on treason charges, which had long plagued the principate.
 The law of treason, or law of majestas, was originally intended to prosecute those who had corruptly "impaired the people and majesty of Rome" by any revolutionary action.
 Under Augustus, however, that custom had been revived and applied to cover slander and libel as well.
 This led to numerous trials and executions under Tiberius, Caligula, and Nero, and the formation of networks of informers (delators), which terrorised Rome's political system for decades.